 Visit the underground tunnel system left by the Japanese on the island of New Britain, which suffered extensive damage from volcanic activity in 1994.

 Relax on the white sandy beaches of Milne Bay, the islands offshore from Bougainville.
 Swimming and snorkelling enthusiasts are well catered for here.
-The harvesting of yams accompanied by ritual and celebration during May to September.
+The harvesting of yams accompanied by ritual and celebration during May to September in the Trobiand Islands.

 Back to Papua New Guinea Travel Insurance page.